jrochkind/bento_search/README.md

 BentoSearch::Items can have a main link associated with them (generally hyperlinked from title), as well as a list of additional links.
 Most engines do not provide additional links by default, custom local Decorators would be used to add them.
-See wiki for more info on decorators, and BentoSearch::Link for fields.
+See [wiki on display cusotmization](https://github.com/jrochkind/bento_search/wiki/Customizing-Results-Display) for more info on decorators, and [BentoSearch::Link](app/models/bento_search/link.rb) for fields.

 ### OpenURL and metadata